Wrexham A.F.C.: Board of directors

+Honorary

 Stadium

+Wrexham's home stadium is the Racecourse Ground (Welsh: Y Cae Ras), and has been since the club was formed in 1864.
+It is the world's oldest international football stadium that still hosts international matches, having been the venue for Wales' first home international match in 1877, and has hosted more Wales international matches than any other ground.
-Since 1864 Wrexham have played their home games at The Racecourse Ground, situated on the Mold Road, which is the main through road heading into Wrexham; it is opposite the residential area of Maesgwyn, situated between Glyndŵr University and Wrexham General railway station.
-In August 2011 Glyndŵr University purchased the stadium and the club training facilities in Gresford, adding their name to the stadium for it to become The Glyndŵr University Racecourse Stadium.
-Subsequently, in 2016, Wrexham Supporters Trust secured a 99-year lease on the ground, and the name reverted to the Racecourse Ground.
-The capacity is 10,500, making it one of the largest stadiums in the National League.

-In June 2022, Wrexham AFC purchased the Racecourse Ground freehold from the university and are planning renovations to the stadium.
+In 2011, Wrexham University purchased the stadium and the club training facilities in Gresford, adding their name to the stadium for a period: i.e., The Glyndŵr University Racecourse Stadium.
+Subsequently, in 2016, the Wrexham Supporters Trust secured a 99-year lease on the ground, and the name reverted to the Racecourse Ground.
+In 2022, Wrexham AFC Limited purchased the Racecourse Ground freehold from the university.

+On 3 March 2025, Wrexham County Borough councillors approved the proposal for the construction of a new 5,500-seater Kop stand at the ground.
+The club aims to have it ready in time for the 2026/27 season, as the stadium is scheduled to host UEFA European Under-19 Championship matches.

+The current capacity is 10,500, which made it one of the largest stadiums in the National League.
+However, the maximum capacity temporarily peaked during the 2024–25 season at 13,341, due to an expanded Kop.

 Training ground

-Wrexham's training ground was the purpose-built Colliers Park, in neighbouring Gresford.
-When the construction had been completed it was officially opened in June 1997, at a building cost of £750,000.
-It is widely regarded in British football as one of the best training grounds outside of the top flight and one of the best never to have been used by a top-flight team.
-The England national team, Barcelona, Rangers and the Wales national team have all used it for training purposes.
-Colliers Park continues to be improved; a running hill, as well as all-weather pitches and a small stand have been constructed since the facilities opened in 1997.
-Colliers Park is now owned by Glyndwr University as part of their purchase of the Racecourse Ground assets.
+Initially, Wrexham's training ground was the purpose-built Colliers Park, in neighbouring Gresford, opened in June 1997 at a building cost of £750,000.
+It was widely regarded in English football as one of the best training grounds outside the top flight, and has been used by the England national team, Barcelona, Rangers and the Wales national team for training purposes.

-For the beginning of the 2016–17 season, Wrexham moved back to their former training ground at Stansty Park.
-This is also the home of Welsh National League side Lex Glyndwr.
-Wrexham did however retain the use of Colliers Park for Youth and Reserve fixtures.
-After one season training at Stansty Park, Wrexham announced they would be moving to a new training ground at Nine Acre for the beginning of the 2017–18 season based near the city centre.
-Wrexham are currently occasionally training at their former site, Colliers Park.